• Skip to primary navigation

 Garnish with leaves of Italian parsley if desired.
 Serve and Enjoy!

-6 Small Romaine Leaves, 1 Cup Whole Small Black Olives, 6 Pepperoncini Peppers, 8 Ounces Marinated Mozzarella Pearls, 1 Cup Croutons, Fresh Celery Leaves, ⅔ Cup Italian Dressing, Italian Parsley
+6 Small Romaine Leaves, 1 Cup Whole Small Black Olives, 6 Pepperoncini Peppers, 8 Ounces Marinated Mozzarella Pearls, 1 Cup Croutons, Fresh Celery Leaves, ⅔ Cup Italian Salad Dressing, Italian Parsley

 Notes